-KuwaitAmericanSchool utilizes an Alpha System for reporting student grades, (A, B, C, D, F).
+Kuwait American School utilizes an Alpha System for reporting student grades, (A, B, C, D, F).
 The minimum college certifying grade is C-.
 The use of plus (+) or minus (-) more clearly defines the specific level of achievement attained.
 Students who receive an incomplete in a course have two weeks from the end of the grading period to make up the work or may receive a failing grade in the course.

-Each academic department within the School establishes evaluation standards.
+Each academic department within the school establishes assessment criteria and rubrics.
 Any required course in which a grade below D- is earned must be repeated before proceeding to the next level of that subject.